Veridise/veridise-docs/zkvanguard/detectors/unused-subcmps.md

 </details>

-Line 3 tells us that there is an unused subcomponent within the `MultiDiff` component (which is defined on line 36 of unused_subcmps_bug.circom).
+Line 3 of the above log tells us that there is an unused subcomponent within the `MultiDiff` component (which is defined on line 36 of `unused_subcmps_bug.circom`).
-Lines 9--10 tell us that the unused subcomponent is the first element of the `lt` array (`lt[0]`), which is an unused subcomponent of type `LessThan`.
+Lines 9--10 of the log tell us that the unused subcomponent is the first element of the `lt` array (`lt[0]`), which is an unused subcomponent of type `LessThan`.

 ## Limitations